sushant054/Redis/readme.md

-### 1. Redis commands for.. installation with docker
+### 1. Redis commands for... installation with docker
 go to the website:
 ```
 https://redis.io/docs/latest/operate/oss_and_stack/install/install-stack/docker/